kahunacohen/learn-docker/ch9/README.md

 With canary deployment, you deploy a new application code in a small part of the production infrastructure.
 Once the application is signed off for release, only a few users are routed to it.
 This minimizes any impact.

+### Affinity & Location Awareness
+Some clusters may require specific hardware requirements.
+E.g. I.O. intensive services may need a fast solid state drive.
+An orchestrator has some way of expressing that a cluster of nodes's affinity for a particular hardware setup, or other requirement.

+Geo/location awareness refers to an orchestrator's ability to distrubute load across geographically labeled clusters, such as East, West, Central etc. This decreases the chance of outage due to a geographically specific event.

+### Security

+#### Secure Communication & Cryptographic Node Identity

+Only trusted nodes can join a cluster.
+Each node that joins the cluster gets a cryptographic node identity and all communication between nodes must be encrypted.

+Communication in a cluster can be separated into three types:

+1. **management**: used by cluster managers or masters to execute health checks, schedule instances etc.
+1. **control**: exchange important state information between all nodes of a cluster.
+E.g. updating local IP tables etc.
+1. **data**: application services communicate with each other and exchange data

+Normally, the orchestrator is primarally concerned with securing management and control planes.
+The data plane is usaally handled by the user, though orchestrators can faciliate that too.

+#### Secure Networks & Network Policies